Maharishi Mahesh Yogi: The Beacon Light of the Himalayas

-In 1955, the organisers of the Great Spiritual Development Conference of Kerala published The Beacon Light of the Himalayas, a transcribed 170-page "souvenir" of the conference.
-Authors Chryssides, Humes and Forsthoefel, Miller, and Russel cite this as the Maharishi's first published book on Transcendental Meditation, although Transcendental Meditation is not mentioned in the text of the book.
+In 1955, the organizers of the Great Spiritual Development Conference of Kerala published The Beacon Light of the Himalayas, a transcribed 170-page "souvenir" of the conference.
+Authors Chryssides, Humes and Forsthoefel, Miller, and Russel cite this as the Maharishi's first published book on Transcendental Meditation, but Transcendental Meditation is not mentioned in the book's text.
 The book is dedicated to Maharshi Bala Brahmachari Mahesh Yogi Rajaram by his devotees of Kerala and contains photographs, letters and lectures by numerous authors, which appear in various languages, such as English, Hindi and Sanskrit.

 Science of Being and Art of Living

-In 1963, the Maharishi audiotaped the text of the book Science of Being and Art of Living, which was later transcribed and published in fifteen languages.Maharishi Mahesh Yogi (1986) p.
-459, "There was not much time for writing a book, so Maharishi said, 'I'll speak it out on tape, and then you'll get it printed'."
+In 1963, the Maharishi audiotaped the text of the book Science of Being and Art of Living, which was later transcribed and published in fifteen languages.

 K.T.
-Weidmann describes the book as the Maharishi's fundamental philosophical treatise, one in which its author provides an illustration of the ancient Vedic traditions of India in terms that can be easily interpreted and understood by the scientific thinking of the western world.
-In the Science of Being, the Maharishi illustrates the concepts of relative existence as the experience of everyday reality through one's senses, and absolute reality as the origin of being, and the source of all creative intelligence.
+Weidmann describes the book as the Maharishi's fundamental philosophical treatise, in which its author provides an illustration of the ancient Vedic traditions of India in terms that can be easily interpreted and understood by the scientific thinking of the Western world.
+In the Science of Being, the Maharishi illustrates the concepts of relative existence as the experience of everyday reality through one's senses, absolute reality as the origin of being, and the source of all creative intelligence.
 The Maharishi describes this absolute reality, or Being, as unchanging, omnipresent, and eternal.
 He also identifies it with bliss consciousness.
 The two aspects of reality, the relative and the absolute, are like an ocean with many waves.
 The waves represent the relative, and the ocean beneath is the foundation of everything, or Being.
 Establishing oneself in the field of Being, or unchanging reality, ensures stability.

-In his Science of Being, the Maharishi introduced an additional concept: that of fulfillment viewed as something to be obtained not through exertion or self effort, but through the progressive settling of the mind during the practice of TM.
-This was the first full systematic description of the principles underlying the Maharishi's teachings.
+In his Science of Being, the Maharishi introduced an additional concept: that of fulfillment viewed as something to be obtained not through exertion or self-effort but through the progressive settling of the mind during the practice of TM.
+This was the first complete systematic description of the principles underlying the Maharishi's teachings.